bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 ```

 ```
-[1] "/home/admin/stat240-revamp"
+[1] "C:/Users/bi/Documents/stat240-revamp"
 ```

-You can see my current Rstudio session (while writing these notes) is running from the `` stat240-revamp `` directory which is itself located in `` /home/admin ``.
+You can see my current Rstudio session (while writing these notes) is running from the `` stat240-revamp `` directory which is itself located in `` C:/Users/bi/Documents ``.

-Generally, when you start a new Rstudio session, the working directory will default to `C:/Users/username/` for Windows and `/Users/username/` for Mac (or `/home/username/` for Linux, which the server building these notes each day runs), where `username` is your account name (my working directory is different because I have it intentionally set to my notes project folder).
+Generally, when you start a new Rstudio session, the working directory will default to `C:/Users/username/` for Windows and `/Users/username/` for Mac (or `/home/username/` for Linux), where `username` is your account name.

 This default working directory actually presents a problem, because it is usually different from where your current Rmd file is.
 For example, suppose you're working on homework 1.
 If you organized your files properly---which you should!---your Rmd file is probably located at `.../STAT240/homework/hw01/hw01.Rmd`.
 For reasons explained in the next section, your working directory should **always match the location of your current Rmd file**.